Usage attribution

 kubectl -n default get pod <pod-name> -o yaml | grep 'resource.opentelemetry.io/team.name'

-After applying this change, the attribute will be available in Observe, allowing you to break down usage by team in Usage Attribution.
+After applying this change, the attribute is available in Observe, allowing you to break down usage by team.